SER516/SER516-Team-Cleveland/README.md

 ``` bash
    pip install -r requirements.txt
    ```
-Go to the taigaProject folder (`cd taigaProject`) and run the command-
+Go to the source folder of the backend application(`cd taigaProject/src`) and run the command-
 ``` bash
 uvicorn main:app
 ```